Analyzing Enzo Biochem's Unusual Options Activity | Benzinga

 Analyzing Enzo Biochem's Unusual Options Activity

-Enzo Biochem (NYSE:ENZ) shares experienced unusual options activity on Friday.
-The stock price moved down to $3.09 following the option alert.
+Shares of Enzo Biochem (NYSE:ENZ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $3.19.

 - Trade Type: PUT